-The bottom rescue container is designed to enable a fast and easy deployment of the parachute.
+The bottom rescue container is designed to enable a fast and easy deployment of the parachute with big opening bottom.
 The bottom position is ideal because the weight of the rescue stays near the centre of gravity and therefore provides you with the most balanced comfort and feeling in flight.